 Mexican Immigrants Brought A New Way of Using Marijuana – Smoking

-The practice of smoking marijuana spread to the lower socioeconomic classes and became popular among jazz communities which were predominantly black.
+Because of the affordability and ease of access (you could grow it in the yard), the practice of smoking marijuana spread to the lower socioeconomic classes.
+Cannabis became popular among jazz communities which were predominantly black.

 The Stock Market Crashed & The Great Depression Ensued